ant-media/WebRTC-React-Native-SDK/README.md

 In order to integrate React Native SDK to your project, please follow [this link](https://resources.antmedia.io/docs/react-native-sdk).

-## Security

-If you discover any issues regarding security, please disclose the information responsibly by sending an email to security@antmedia.io.

 ## Support

 Have any questions about the React Native SDK?
 Visit our [community platform](http://community.antmedia.io/).